Alvin Davis

-Alvin Glenn Davis (born September 9, 1960), nicknamed "Mr. Mariner", is a former Major League Baseball first baseman and designated hitter.
+Alvin Glenn Davis (born September 9, 1960), nicknamed "Mr. Mariner", is an American former Major League Baseball first baseman and designated hitter.
 He played eight of his nine seasons for the Seattle Mariners and won the American League Rookie of the Year Award in 1984.

 Early years

 The youngest of four sons, Davis was born and raised in Riverside, California.
-His father died in 1970, and Davis graduated from John W. North High School in 1978.
-He was selected in the 1978 Major League Baseball draft by the San Francisco Giants, but opted to play college baseball at Arizona State in Tempe.
-Davis, who batted left-handed and threw right-handed, was later drafted by the Oakland Athletics in sixth round in 1981, but opted to stay in college and earned a degree in finance.
+His father died in 1970.
+Davis graduated from John W. North High School in 1978.
+He was selected in the eighth round (189th overall) of the 1978 Major League Baseball draft by the San Francisco Giants, but opted to attend Arizona State University play college baseball for the Arizona State Sun Devils.
+Davis, who batted left-handed and threw right-handed, was later drafted by the Oakland Athletics in the sixth round (144th overall) of the 1981 Major League Baseball draft, but opted to stay in college and earned a degree in finance.

 Minor league career

-After his senior season at ASU in 1982, Davis was drafted in June by the Seattle Mariners in the sixth round (138th overall) and played the rest of the season in Double-A, in Massachusetts for the Lynn Sailors in the Eastern League.
+After his senior season at Arizona State in 1982, Davis was drafted in June by the Seattle Mariners in the sixth round (138th overall).
+He played the rest of the season in Double-A for the Lynn Sailors in the Eastern League, batting .284 with 12 home runs and 56 runs batted in (RBI) in 74 games.
 Davis continued at that level in 1983 in Tennessee, with the Chattanooga Lookouts in the Southern League.
-He hit .296 with 18 home runs and nearly averaged a walk per game.
+He hit .296 with 18 home runs and 83 RBI in 131 games, and nearly averaged a walk per game.

 Davis began the 1984 season in Triple-A, with the Salt Lake City Gulls of the Pacific Coast League.
 After just one game, he was promoted to the majors, due to a hand injury to Ken Phelps on April 6, and Davis remained with Seattle for eight seasons, through 1991.
-In that only game for Salt Lake, he went two-for-three with a walk, and never returned to the minors.
+In that only game for Salt Lake, he went 2-for-3 with an RBI and a walk, and never returned to the minors.